jdreaver/linux/Documentation/filesystems/relay.rst

 functions; these automatically log into the current cpu's channel buffer.
 User space applications mmap() or read() from the relay files and retrieve the data as it becomes available.
-The relay files themselves are files created in a host filesystem, e.g. debugfs, and are associated with the channel buffers using the API described below.
+The relay files themselves are files created in debugfs, and are associated with the channel buffers using the API described below.

 The format of the data logged into the channel buffers is completely up to the kernel client; the relay interface does however provide